 Not interested in washing out a food processor tonight?
 I totally hear that!
 You can grab a bag of frozen cauliflower or cauliflower rice and steam that instead.

-Veggie-Packed Marinara Bowl
+2. Veggie-Packed Marinara Bowl

 Okay, so I’ve talked to my husband about sharing this recipe in the past and I always think it seems a bit…too simple?
 Like people would never really make it?
 But I have to say that we make it often…typically once every week or two!
 It is SO EASY and we load it up with vegetables.

-Thaw and brown ground beef or Italian sausage (you can make this whole thing in your Instant Pot or a large skillet!).
+- Thaw and brown ground beef or Italian sausage (you can make this whole thing in your Instant Pot or a large skillet!).
 Be sure to sprinkle with a little salt.

-Once the meat is browned, add the onion and let soften for a few minutes.
+- Once the meat is browned, add the onion and let soften for a few minutes.
 Then add the cauliflower and zucchini.
 Season with salt to draw out moisture.
 Let those cook down a bit to release moisture so the sauce isn’t too wet.

-After about 5 minutes, add two jars of marinara sauce.
+- After about 5 minutes, add two jars of marinara sauce.
 If you only have one on hand, you can add an extra can of diced tomatoes and a heaping spoonful of tomato paste.
 Diced tomatoes have less sugar but need to cook down longer to get that tinned flavor to go away.

 Add even more vegetables